afreidz/no.de/README.md

 ### <a name="prereq"></a>Prerequisites
-Okay so here is where things stat to get wonky.
+Okay so here is where things start to get wonky.
 Right now this is in very early development so there are a lot of assumptions and pre-reqs.
 Hopefully many of these will be removed as I find better ways to handle things, but for now your system has to be setup JUST so in order for this to work.
 I will try to lay it all out here: